-- Import the javax.xml.stream. \ classes. - 2.
-Use the XMLOutputFactory.newInstance() method to instantiate an XMLOutputFactory, as shown in the following code excerpt:
+- 1. Import the javax.xml.stream. classes. - Use the XMLOutputFactory.newInstance() method to instantiate an XMLOutputFactory, as shown in the following code excerpt:

-'''

 XMLOutputFactory xmlof = XMLOutputFactory.newInstance();

-'''

-- See "Properties Defined for the XMLOutputFactory Interface" on page 4-26 for the list of properties you can set. - Use the XMLOutputFactory.createXMLStreamWriter() method to instantiate an XMLStreamWriter object, passing it the name of the file or object that will contain the XML. - See "Getting the XMLStreamWriter Object" on page 4-22 for more details. - 4.
-Add the XML declaration to the output.
-"Adding the XML Declaration to the Output Stream" on page 4-22. - 5.
-Add standard XML objects, such as start elements, comments, and characters, to the output.
-See "Adding Standard XML Events to the Output Stream" on page 4-23. - 6.
+See Section 4.5, "Properties Defined for the XMLOutputFactory Interface" for the list of properties you can set.

+3. Use the XMLOutputFactory.createXMLStreamWriter() method to instantiate an XMLStreamWriter object, passing it the name of the file or object that will contain the XML.

+See Section 4.3.2, "Getting the XMLStreamWriter Object" for more details.

+- 4. Add the XML declaration to the output.
+See Section 4.3.3, "Adding the XML Declaration to the Output Stream." - Add standard XML objects, such as start elements, comments, and characters, to the output.
+See Section 4.3.4, "Adding Standard XML Events to the Output Stream." - 6.
 Add attributes and namespace declarations to a start element.
-See "Adding Attributes and Namespace Declarations to a Start Element" on page 4-23. - 7.
-Close the output stream.
-See "Closing the Output Stream" on page 4-25.
+See Section 4.3.5, "Adding Attributes and Namespace Declarations to a Start Element."

+7. Close the output stream.
+See Section 4.3.6, "Closing the Output Stream."

-Example of Generating XML Using StAX
+4.3.1 Example of Generating XML Using StAX